Is running long distance bad for hockey players?

 So how do we get conditioned for hockey?

-Yes and no. Hockey is an anaerobic sport and long distance running is purely aerobic which gives it very little crossover into the game of hockey.
-This is why you see guys all the time doing “cardio” and yet still becoming totally exhausted on the ice.
+This is why you see players all the time doing “cardio” and yet still becoming totally exhausted on the ice.
 This is because they are training the improper energy systems required to fuel the game of hockey.
-They are creating the wrong gas tank; they are becoming better marathon runners, not better hockey players.
+They are creating the wrong gas tank; they are becoming better marathon runners and not better hockey players.
+Low-intensity jogging is not a “catch all” cardio training exercise for sports, you must meet the energy system demand of the sport to get transfer-ability from your training to the ice.

 Here are some reasons where aerobic work makes more sense:

 1. If you are strength training 4 days a week + doing 2 practices + 2 games and you are completely exhausted, high intensity conditioning is not going to do you any good.
 If you are not recovering properly and then you try to perform a brutal prowler session, you will be digging yourself into a hole of unmanageable fatigue.
-Whereas if you were to perform a light 20-30minute low intensity aerobic session that would not affect your recovery rate yet you would still receive some positive value from the session.
+Whereas if you were to perform a light 20-30minute low intensity aerobic session (in this context, an aerobic mobility circuit would be ideal) that would not affect your recovery rate yet you would still receive some positive value from the session.

-If somebody were to say to me “Hey man, I am totally gassed by the end of the week and I find I am not able to put full power output into my conditioning.
+If somebody were to say to me “Coach Garner, I am totally gassed by the end of the week and I find I am not able to put full power output into my conditioning.
 What should I do?”
 My answer depending on the context would either be to do a short, low intensity cardio session or simply to do nothing at all and focus on recovery.

 3. If you have body fat to lose, you can perform aerobic work.
-Let me first say strength training and high intensity conditioning can and should get you to a low body fat percentage (if your nutrition is good).
-But if you are running into plateaus in fat loss, low intensity aerobic work can be a good idea in that situation.
-Especially since simply being at a lower percentage of body fat will improve conditioning just because you are carrying around less useless weight.
+Let me first say strength training and high intensity conditioning can and should get you to a low body fat percentage (if your nutrition is on point that is).
+But if you are running into plateaus with fat loss, low intensity aerobic work can be a good idea in that situation to add more volume but not cause further fatigue debt in the same way adding another strength training session or HIIT session would.

 4. If you have a lower body injury, some work is better than none (depending on the type and level of injury).
-If you can’t sprint/throw a medicine ball then go for a walk!
+If you can’t sprint/throw a medicine ball then ride the bike, swim, or go for a walk.
 You should always be doing something.
 Injuries have a sneaky way of getting people to become sedentary and gain unnecessary weight.
+Keep moving.

-At the end of the day conditioning for hockey should be done primarily anaerobically unless you fit into one of the above categories and even then, they are temporary scenarios.
+At the end of the day, conditioning for hockey should be done primarily anaerobically once you have achieved your initial aerobic base.
+If you fit into one of the above categories you can incorporate more aerobic work, but even then they are temporary and controlled scenarios.

-If you’re a healthy, lean hockey player you should be putting your efforts in to what is actually going to improve your game, not the other stuff.
+If you’re a healthy, lean hockey player you should be putting your efforts more towards what is actually going to improve your game, not the other stuff.
 This means lots of long distance running should be crossed off the list.
+I also haven’t even mentioned the amount of impact injuries hockey players get from running too much for too long, you have to consider that as well since hockey is already high-impact enough.

 Remember, you’re not in the gym to become a better weight lifter.
 You’re in the gym to become a better hockey player.
 Likewise, you’re not doing cardio to become a better marathoner, you’re doing cardio to become a better hockey player.

 All training avenues need to lead to hockey performance and need to make sense from a physiological perspective.
-Low intensity aerobic work need only be done if the context makes sense.
+Low intensity aerobic work need only be done to build your aerobic base, and then after that it need only be introduced on a low frequency basis to maintain it while you work on more hockey-specific training modalities.

 Here are some take away points:

-• Hockey players should be focusing their time on anaerobic conditioning.
+• Hockey players should be focusing their time on anaerobic conditioning more often than not, especially when peaking for camps or try-outs.